-In the standard environment without the balancedness constraint, there is a unique efficient iBF, which corresponds to a "student-optimal stable matching."
+The standard environment without the balancedness constraint is subsumed by our model as a special case in which there is only one region.
+In that environment, there is a unique efficient iBF, which corresponds to a "student-optimal stable matching."
 In our setting, there may be multiple efficient iBFs.
 The following example illustrates.